guidocella/personal-email-server-guide/README.md

     }
     ```
     Then finally run `systemctl restart rspamd`.<br>
-    - filter-dkimsign is the simplest since it doesn't require a configuration file, being ran as a service or extra runtime dependencies, but I had problems with it crashing when replying to emails with the same message ID domain as the sender (i.e. when replying to yourself on mailing lists and Sourcehut tickets), and it's not in Debian's repos.<br>
+    - filter-dkimsign is the simplest since it doesn't require a configuration file, being ran as a service or extra runtime dependencies, but I had problems with it crashing when replying to emails with the same message ID domain as the sender (i.e. when replying to yourself on mailing lists and Sourcehut tickets).<br>
     - DKIMproxy hasn't been updated in 10 years and has been removed from the Arch repos, the AUR and the OpenSMTPD manpage examples, it has to be configured and run as a service, and I couldn't get Sourcehut to accept its DKIM signatures even though they worked on Gmail and https://appmaildev.com/en/dkim, so it's not recommended.
 - Backup the original `/etc/smtpd.conf` if you want, then download this repo's `smtpd.conf` to `/etc/smtpd.conf`, read the comments and replace the example domains with yours.
 - Ensure your configuration file doesn't have errors with `smtpd -n`.